Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 The 125 is a great whistle source for operators who have a transformer with worn-out whistle controls or for someone without a whistling tender.
 This one was serviced and it works perfectly!
 It is a nice piece in a presentable box!

-Photo of the slide switch and another view of the Newsstand.
+Photo of the front & back of the signal.

 Photo of the box.